ocaml/dune/doc/goals.rst

 Since Dune aims to be the best possible tool for the whole OCaml community, it is important for Dune to remain accessible.
-Getting started and leaning Dune should be straightforward.
+Getting started and learning Dune should be straightforward.

 For that purpose, when designing the language, the command line interface or the documentation, we must always put ourselves from the